meastory/meastory/docs/UI_DESIGN_DISCOVERY_ARCHIVE.md

 ## Executive Summary

-We conducted comprehensive design discovery work exploring two different UI approaches for the Tell platform.
+We conducted comprehensive design discovery work exploring two different UI approaches for the Read platform.
 After analysis, we determined that **infrastructure-first development** is the correct path, with design enhancements to follow once we have a globally accessible product with real user feedback.

 ## Design Approaches Explored